Assault and Battery Defenses

 What Are Your Next Steps?
 A Free Case Review

 As you can see, if you're facing charges for assault or battery, there are a number of defenses available, but these will depend on the specific facts of your case.
 One of the jobs of a criminal defense attorney is to help find the evidence to establish facts in your favor at trial.
-It's important to start this process early, so reach out to an attorney near you today for a free consultation about your case.
+It's important to start this process early, so reach out to an attorney near you today for a free review of your case.